GideonZ/1541u-documentation/quick_guide.rst

 **Installation**

-1) Unpack the USB stick, and use a PC or Mac to transfer your favorite floppy disk images (.D64 or .G64 files), tape archives (.T64 files), tape images (.TAP files), Amiga MOD files, SID music (.SID files), or separate programs (.PRG files) to your USB stick.
+1) Take a USB stick, and use a PC or Mac to transfer your favorite floppy disk images (.D64 or .G64 files), tape archives (.T64 files), tape images (.TAP files), Amiga MOD files, SID music (.SID files), or separate programs (.PRG files) to this USB stick.

 2) Insert the USB stick into one of the available USB slots on the Ultimate-II+.